FusionAuth/fusionauth-example-ruby-on-rails-custom-scopes/README.md

 This repository contains a Ruby on Rails app that works with a locally running instance of [FusionAuth](https://fusionauth.io/), the authentication and authorization platform.

+**Please note that this feature is only available in an Essentials or Enterprise plan.
+You can visit the pricing page to learn more.
+You will need to edit the value of the `licenseId` in the kickstart.json with a valid license key to run this example.
+Please visit the [pricing page](https://fusionauth.io/pricing) to learn more. **

 ## Setup

 ### Prerequisites
 - [Ruby](https://www.ruby-lang.org/en/documentation/installation/): This will be needed for pulling down the various dependencies.
 - [Rails](https://guides.rubyonrails.org/getting_started.html): This will be used in order to run the Rails server.
 - [Docker](https://www.docker.com): The quickest way to stand up FusionAuth.
-  - You wil need FusionAuth 1.50.0 or greater.
+  - You will need FusionAuth 1.50.0 or greater.
   - (Alternatively, you can [Install FusionAuth Manually](https://fusionauth.io/docs/v1/tech/installation-guide/)).

 This app has been tested with Ruby 3.2.2 and Rails 7.0.4.3